RWD2E/.github/profile/README.md

 - (L) only use Lower case;
 - (O) elements should be Ordered from general to specific detail of importance as much as possible;
 - (A) Abbreviate the content of elements whenever possible;
-- (D) use the underscore (_) as element Delimiter; use the hyphen (-) to Delimit words within an element or capitalize the first letter of each word within an element;
+- (D) use the underscore (_) as element Delimiter, hyphen (-) to Delimit words within an element or capitalize the first letter of each word within an element;
-- (S) Start with a noun for cohort identification scripts (often in .sql); Start with a verb such as for analytic scripts (often in .R, .py)
+- (S) Start with a `noun` for cohort identification scripts (e.g., als-case.sql), start with a verb for analytic scripts (e.g., extract.R)

 ***********************************************************************